 "Could they be alive?" asked Dr. Terri Schmidt, physician supervisor for American Medical Response in Clackamas County, Oregon.
 "Yes.
 Is it very likely?
 No."

-A specialist in emergency medicine, Schmidt noted that "at about 48 hours -- two days -- the chances of finding somebody alive after that go down to about 1 percent."
+The specialist in emergency medicine noted that time is not in their favor.
+"What we know is that at about 48 hours -- two days -- the chances of finding somebody alive after that go down to about 1 percent."

-Operations coordinator Nate Thompson hypothesized that the hikers may have been involved in an accident and that Gullberg, the most experienced of the three, may have broken away from the others and begun to backtrack in an effort to seek help.
+Thompson hypothesized that the hikers may have been involved in an accident and that Gullberg, the most experienced of the hikers, may have broken away from the others and begun to backtrack in an effort to seek help.

 "Maybe Katie lost a mitten in an accident," Thompson said.
 If Gullberg did indeed seek to return for help and Nolan lost one of her mittens in an accident, he may have left his gear, his pack and his supplies and gloves with her, taking the lone mitten, he said.

 But descending can be more difficult than climbing in some places.
 "If there was some form of an accident and Luke did downclimb, this is a much more difficult descent," he said.

 National Weather Service meteorologist Charles Dalton told CNN that some 15 inches of snow had fallen at an altitude of about 6,000 feet between Monday and Tuesday afternoon, when temperatures were just below freezing.

 The three hikers, all from the Pacific Northwest, set out at about 1 a.m.
 Friday (4 a.m.
 ET), on what was to have been a fairly easy, "semi-technical" hike in which they would have descended the south side of the mountain, said Deputy Scott Meyers of the Clackamas County Sheriff's Office.

 Vietti's home is Longview, Washington; Nolan's is Portland, Oregon.
 Gullberg was from Des Moines, Washington.